Margaritaville (South Park)

 "Margaritaville" is the third episode of the thirteenth season of the American animated television series South Park.
 The 184th overall episode of the series, it originally aired on Comedy Central in the United States on March 25, 2009, as an Easter special.
 The episode is a satire and commentary on the global recession affecting much of the industrialized world at the time of the episode's broadcast.
 Kyle Broflovski is portrayed as a Jesus-like savior working to save the economy, and Stan Marsh spends much of the episode trying to return a personal Jimmy Buffett Margaritaville machine.

-The episode was written and directed by series co-founder Trey Parker, and was rated TV-MA L in the United States.
-Parker and Stone long planned to create an episode about the economy and considered making it the season premiere, but decided they needed more time to craft the script, and instead opened the season with "The Ring", a spoof of the Jonas Brothers boy band.
+The episode was written and directed by series co-creator Trey Parker, and it was rated TV-MA L in the United States.
+Parker and Stone long planned to create an episode about the economy and considered making it the season premiere, but decided they needed more time to craft the script, and they instead opened the season with "The Ring", a spoof of the Jonas Brothers boy band.
 In their original idea for an economy episode, Parker and Stone considered having Cartman dress as a superhero who fights the economy.
 That idea was ultimately scrapped, and elements were transferred to the season's second episode, "The Coon".

 "Margaritaville" reflected Parker and Stone's belief that most Americans view the economy in the same way as religion, in that it is seldom understood but seen as an important, elusive entity.
 The Margaritaville blender featured in the episode serves as a metaphor for American consumerism, as well as the housing bubble.
 The script proved challenging for Parker and Stone, and they did not finish writing it until the night before the episode first aired.
 Parker and Stone themselves were not entirely pleased with the final episode, although it received generally positive reviews from television critics.

 According to Nielsen Media Research, the episode was seen by 2.77 million households in its original airing, making it the most-watched Comedy Central production of the week.
 "Margaritaville" won the 2009 Emmy Award for Outstanding Animated Program for Programming Less Than One Hour.
 "Margaritaville" was released on DVD and Blu-ray along with the rest of the thirteenth season on March 16, 2010.